JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 Stories for Distributed Popular Assemblies
 ==========================================

-The following one-line "stories" distinguish separate activities which might constitute the assembly process. ''NB This is just an initial design.
-Please join the [mailing list](http://lists.appropriatesoftware.org/mailman/listinfo/paes-discuss) and post your thoughts, feelings and opinions there. :-)''
+The following one-line "stories" distinguish separate activities which might constitute the assembly process.

+*NB This is just an initial design.
+Please join the [mailing list](http://lists.appropriatesoftware.org/mailman/listinfo/paes-discuss) and post your thoughts, feelings and opinions there. :-)*

 Non-Member Stories
 ------------------